Metaswitch/clearwater-readthedocs/All in one EC2 AMI Installation.md

 To launch the node
 *  From the EC2 console, make sure you're in the US East region, then select "Instances", "Launch instance" and then "Classic Wizard"
 *  Select the "Community AMIs" tab, and search for "Clearwater"
-*  Press "Select" for the Clearwater all-in-one AMI
+*  Press "Select" for the Clearwater all-in-one AMI.
+Take the most recent version unless you have a good reason not to.
 *  Choose the Instance Type you require (the node runs fine for basic functional testing on an m1.small)
 *  From the remaining pages of parameters, the only ones that need to be set are Name (give the node whatever convenient name you wish), keypair and security group.